Your Internal Conflict

 Most often, cognitive dissonance affects our personal opinion of ourselves.
 It clashes with our innate ability to do the right thing, thinks the right thing, and do the right thing.
 This, in turn, produces your negative self-esteem.

 Another example could be not putting the grocery cart back in the designated space or talking badly about your neighbor.
 This causes you to think poorly of yourself, thus creating the circular thought loop to start.
-Yes, it can be that innocent and seemingly unimportant.
+Yes, it can be innocent and seemingly unimportant.

 How about the smoker that continues to puff away, even after learning of a friend’s death caused by smoking?
 They know smoking is bad for them, but they continue anyway.
 It’s the constant struggle of “I know I shouldn’t but…”.